 Bishop State Community College reserves the right to cancel any class.
 When a class cancellation occurs, the student must see a counselor or advisor for any necessary schedule adjustments.

 Evening and Off-Campus Classes

 Evening and off-campus classes are dependent upon sufficient enrollment.
 No guarantees are made by Bishop State Community College concerning the frequency of course offerings or the length of time needed to complete a program.
 If enrollment falls below required levels, it may be necessary for evening and off-campus students to enroll in day classes to complete their program of study.
-Evening classes are offered at all four campuses: Main, Baker-Gaines Central, Carver, and Southwest, and off campus classes are offered at the following sites: Alma Bryant High School, Baker High School, Citronelle High School, McIntosh High School, the Bishop State Community College Semmes site, and the Bishop State Community College Theodore Site.
+Evening classes are offered at all four campuses: Main, Baker-Gaines Central, Carver, and Southwest, and off campus classes are offered at the following sites: Baker High School, Citronelle High School, and the Bishop State Community College Theodore Site, and the Bishop State Community College Jackson, AL Site.